dekaio/Datastructures-and-Algorithms/Cplusplus/README.md

  ### Function overloading
  ### Run time polymorphism : Function overriding
      * Virtual functions, pure virtual functions and abstract classes can be used for accessing derived class functions from a base class pointer
+     * Why virtual functions are used?
+        To access derived class functions using a base class pointer
 ## Some properties of cpp 11
 * auto
 * decltype